CosmicGilligan/00-why-study-history/00-why-study-history.md

 ## ❓ Big Question

-**How does our generation’s fading memory of past atrocities make us more vulnerable to their repetition?**
+**How does our generation's fading memory of past atrocities make us more vulnerable to their repetition?**

 ---

 ## 🏛️ Why Historical Literacy Matters

-Studying history isn’t just an academic exercise—it’s a **civic necessity**.
+Studying history isn't just an academic exercise—it's a **civic necessity**.
 Without it, we risk becoming like individuals with **amnesia**—easily manipulated, unable to check falsehoods, and open to having our past rewritten for political purposes.

 ---

 <h2>📜 The Difference Between Myth and History</h2>
 <p>
-Much of what Americans learn about their past in elementary and high school isn’t really history in the way professional historians approach it.
-Instead, it’s often a kind of “national myth” — a simplified, sanitized version designed to instill patriotic pride rather than critical understanding.
-While pride in one’s country isn’t inherently bad, when it’s based on incomplete or sugar-coated stories, it leaves citizens vulnerable to manipulation and ill-equipped to handle complexity.
+Much of what Americans learn about their past in elementary and high school isn't really history in the way professional historians approach it.
+Instead, it's often a kind of "national myth" — a simplified, sanitized version designed to instill patriotic pride rather than critical understanding.
+While pride in one's country isn't inherently bad, when it's based on incomplete or sugar-coated stories, it leaves citizens vulnerable to manipulation and ill-equipped to handle complexity.
 </p>

 <div style="background: linear-gradient(135deg, #8b0000 0%, #a83232 50%, #ff6347 100%); padding: 18px; border-radius: 12px; margin: 20px 0; border-left: 6px solid #ffd700; box-shadow: 0 6px 16px rgba(0,0,0,0.25);">